 Interactions with third-party species can also be an environmental factor that indirectly shifts interspecific interactions between mutualism and antagonism.
 In the cooperative nest sharing of C. modiglianii and C. rufifemur ants, hemi-epiphytic plants play a crucial role in nest stabilization and promoting cooperative behaviours (Menzel and Blüthgen 2010).
-This trait frequency effect is a form of conditional or context-dependent outcome driven by phenotypic behavioural plasticity (sensu Bronstein 1994).
-Note, however, that context-dependent outcomes mediated by a third-party may also arise without any changes in trait frequency, as found in some host-symbiont interactions (e.g. Sirex noctilio woodwasp - Amylostereum areolatum fungal symbiont interactions mediated by the mycophagous nematodes, Hajek et al. 2019; Acyrthosiphon pisum - Hamiltonella defensa bacterial symbiont interactions mediated by parasitoid wasps, Vorburger et al. 2013, Niepoth et al. 2018).
+This is a form of conditional or context-dependent outcome (sensu Bronstein 1994), driven by phenotypic plasticity.
+Similar context-dependent outcomes mediated by third-party effects are also found in some host-symbiont interactions, particularly when symbionts provide protective/defensive effects (e.g. Sirex noctilio woodwasp - Amylostereum areolatum fungal symbiont interactions mediated by the mycophagous nematodes, Hajek et al. 2019; Acyrthosiphon pisum - Hamiltonella defensa bacterial symbiont interactions mediated by parasitoid wasps, Vorburger et al. 2013, Niepoth et al. 2018).

 Also for intraspecific interactions, environmental factors may drive state-dependent plasticity in cooperative-competitive behaviour.
 For example, Southern hairy-nosed wombats (Lasiorhinus latifrons) behave more cooperatively and more readily share warrens in physical environments with harder soils (Walker et al. 2007).
-As above, environmental factors may also include indirect third-party effects, where intraspecific cooperativeness may be influenced by parasite loads (Stopka and Johnson 2012, Barber et al. 2017), or predator-prey interactions (Speed and Franks 2014).
-Environmental effects on parental and alloparental care are also expected

-(Komdeur, 2006, Trillmich, 2010).
+As above, environmental factors may also include indirect third party effects, where intraspecific cooperativeness may be influenced by parasite loads (Stopka and Johnson 2012, Barber et al. 2017), or predator-prey interactions (Speed and Franks 2014).
+Environmental effects on parental and alloparental care are also expected (Komdeur, 2006, Trillmich, 2010).
 For example, in banded mongoose groups (Mungos mungo), male-biased survival in low rainfall conditions leads to older males participating more in helping behaviour (Marshall et al., 2016).
 Environmental effects of cooperation are also the subject of modelling studies, suggesting that an individual's resource acquisition ability and the levels of food availability/resource supply should determine one's contribution to cooperative foraging (Dubois and Giraldeau 2003, Liu et al. 2020).
-Specifically, individuals that are more capable of acquiring resources should be more likely generally to invest more in cooperative behaviours, but under harsher environmental conditions (i.e. reduced resources), the relative investment of subordinate individuals in cooperative behaviours increases (as was empirically demonstrated in burying beetles, Nicrophorus nepalensis, Liu et al. 2020).
+Specifically individuals that are more capable of acquiring resources should be more likely generally to invest more in cooperative behaviours, but under harsher environmental conditions (i.e. reduced resources), the relative investment of subordinate individuals in cooperative behaviours increases (as was empirically demonstrated in burying beetles, Nicrophorus nepalensis, Liu et al. 2020).

-Intrinsic state factors are also linked to variation in the expression of conspecific cooperation, another example of trait frequency effects driven by phenotypic plasticity.
+Intrinsic state factors are also linked to variation in the expression of conspecific cooperation (i.e. trait frequency effects driven by phenotypic plasticity).
 This includes ontogenetic variation (e.g. age-dependent coalition formation in barbary macaque, Macaca sylvanus; Rathke et al. 2017), body condition (e.g. condition-dependent helper responsiveness in M. mungo; Bell 2008), and/or future fitness expectations (e.g. helping behaviour in wasps such as Polistes dominulus and Liostenogaster flavolineata, Field and Cant 2006).
 Group size may also be particularly important; for example, studies in non-human primates suggest that smaller sub-groups may be more likely to form as the total size of interacting conspecifics increases (Sih et al. 2009).
-Individuals then behave cooperatively with sub-group members, but there is a net increase in the proportion of competitive interactions across the larger network.
+Individuals then behave cooperatively with sub-group members, but there is a net increase in proportion of competitive interactions across the larger network.